9 December 2015

 - The reflex loupe isn’t great, especially if you wear glasses

-September 2016: The XC10 has now been replaced by a new model, the XC15, which comes with an XLR audio adapter for connecting pro microphones.
+September 2016: There’s now a higher-spec version, the XC15, which comes with an XLR audio adapter for connecting pro microphones.

 I’ve just been testing the Canon XC10.
 It’s an easy-to-use pro camcorder – with excellent image stabilisation – that looks like a DSLR stills camera.